 Thinking with the Heart

-A romantic theatricality permeates Swedish artist Day Felice’s chamber/art pop.
-Rather than just a singer/songwriter, he’s an integral creator: His multi-layered lyrics can remind you of Rufus Wainwright; but his love for colorful, cinematic emotional contrasts reveals a wide range of influences stretching from dark cabaret to 2000s piano rock (Coldplay, Muse).
+A romantic theatricality permeates Day Felice’s chamber/art pop, a Swedish band founded by singer-songwriter and actor David Lindström.
+Their multi-layered lyrics can remind you of Rufus Wainwright; but their love for colorful, cinematic emotional contrasts reveals a wide range of influences stretching from last century’s iconic singer-songwriters to 2000s piano rock (Coldplay, Muse).